DCMLab/TP3C/README.md

-# TP3C corpus
+# TP3C corpus (v1.0)
 The TP3C ("tonal pitch class counts corpus") is a dataset of tonal pitch-class counts of Western classical music pieces over a large historical range.
-It was initially created for [Moss (2919)][1]
+It was initially created for [Moss (2919)][1] and will be continuously updated.

+[1]: https://doi.org/10.5075/epfl-thesis-9808 "Moss, F. C. (2019).
+Transitions of Tonality: A Model-Based Corpus Study [Doctoral Dissertation, École Polytechnique Fédérale de Lausanne]. https://doi.org/10.5075/epfl-thesis-9808"

 If you find errors or want to contribute data to the corpus, see under [Contributions](#Contributions).
 If you use this corpus in a research project, see below how to [cite](#Citation) the dataset.

-## Tonal pitch-classes
+### Tonal pitch-classes

+The concept of tonal pitch classes is described in detail in [^1]

 - difference to MIDI
 - important for music cognition, music information retrieval, and music theory (prediction, tension, voice-leading)
 - TPCs can be arranged on the line of fifths
-- the corpus contains counts for TPCs from Fbb to B##
+- the corpus contains counts for TPCs from F$\flat\flat$ to B$\sharp\sharp$

-## Data acquisition and preprocessing
+### Data acquisition and preprocessing

 - Describe the data sources

-## Corpus description
+### Corpus description

+**Overview**

+* number of pieces: 2012
+* number of composers: 75 composers
+* historical range: 1361 - 1942

 The corpus is given as a tab-separated `.tsv` file with the following columns:

 - `composer`: last name of composer